 Agricultural and grazing out leases fees support lease administration and natural resource project implementation.
 The farmers and ranchers that lease this land provide offset land maintenance cost and support special training requirements.
-In fiscal year 2018, 12 Army IMCOM installations covering 300,000 acres generated out lease revenue of $1.2M, and returned $1M to Army installations to support program execution.
-USACE districts received $200,000 to administer the leases.
-Permittees performed $1M in estimated in-kind-services for performing work such as fence repair, road improvements, and erosion control.
+In fiscal year 2021, 11 Army IMCOM installations covering 261K acres generated out lease revenue of $926K, and returned $584K to Army installations to support program execution.
+USACE districts received $249K to administer the leases.
+Permittees performed $900K in estimated in-kind services for performing work such as fence repair, road improvements, and erosion control.
 Leases also offset the cost of contract mowing.

 Hunting, Fishing, and Trapping

-Hunting, fishing, and trapping programs are used to promote Morale, Welfare, and Recreation opportunities for active and retired military personal and their families, plus civil service employees, and approved public.
+Hunting, fishing, and trapping programs are used to promote opportunities for active and retired military personal and their families, plus civil service employees, and approved public.
 This program enhances the quality of life for Soldiers, Civilians, and the Community.
 It also helps to manage the wildlife populations on these installations.
 This program provides support to the Wounded Warriors Programs.
 Sikes Act fees are used for program administration and for natural resource project implementation at the installation where collected.
-In fiscal year 2018, 26 Army IMCOM installations covering 4.2M acres collected permit fees of $1.9M.
+In fiscal year 2021, 30 Army IMCOM installations covering 4M acres collected permit fees of $1.7M.

 - What does the Army have planned?

-The Army will continue to use the CRFCP to provide natural resource funding that allows installations the ability to develop their own mission-scape and accomplish their military mission.
+The Army will continue to use the CRFCP Programs to provide natural resource funding that allows installations the ability to develop their own mission-scape and accomplish their military mission.